BaIGaO/gpu-burn/README.md

 # Utility for stress-testing NVIDIA GPU accelerators

 - Changed!!!
-Supportted Nvidia JETSON GPU temperature polling information.
+Supportted Nvidia JETSON GPU temperature information polling.

 ## gpu-burn will cause GPUs to run *very* hot - Microway disclaims any liability for any damage caused by this tool